fancymithun/pattern_based_interview_problems/Backend_API/Node.md

 fs.CreateReadStream reads entire file in chunks of pieces that we specify

-fs.readFile() is useful making advantage for large content and low size disks
+fs.readFile() is useful making advantage for large content and low size disks.

 Sending data file with fs.createReadStream() becomes faster.

-fs.readFile() is memory intensive for high content data files
+fs.readFile() is memory intensive for high content data files.

 fs.createReadStream() is effective in memory efficient way of handling data intensive processing of large data files.